actblue-cookbooks/nodejs/README.md

 ## Platform

-* Tested on Debian 6 and Ubuntu 10.04
+* Tested on Debian 8 and Ubuntu 14.04
-* Should work fine on Centos, RHEL, etc.

 ## Cookbooks: